gohugoio/hugoThemesSiteBuilder/README.md

 **Note:** If you add screenshots to the README please make use of absolute file paths instead of relative ones like `/images/screenshot.png`.
 Relative paths work great on GitHub but they don't correspond to the directory structure of [themes.gohugo.io](https://themes.gohugo.io/).
 Therefore, browsers will not be able to display screenshots on the theme site under the given (relative) path.

+## FAQ

+**Question:** My theme flagged as 'old' when it's been updated recently **Answer:** We use Hugo Modules to manage the themes -- which is backed by Go Modules.
+If you have one or more tagged releases (e.g. `v1.0.0`), we will choose the last version within the current major version.
+To get rid of that warning you need to tag a new release and wait for us to rebuild the theme site.
+Note that for theme that doesn't version their themes, it picks the latest commit.